nus-sps/modules.sp3172/Assessments and Assessors.md

 The components of SP3172 will be graded by the following assessors:
 a) 	Project Staff Supervisor 	[Academic staff whose lab you are working at*]
-b) 	SPS Instructor			[One of the SPS instructors / Professor Liou Yih- Cherng]
+b) 	SPS Instructor			[One of the SPS instructors / Professor Liou Yih-Cherng]
 c) 	Internal Mentor 		[Student / graduate mentor who is mentoring you]
 d)	External Mentor 		[Student / graduate mentor]
 e) 	Congress Grader 		[Graduate mentor who are not mentoring any group]